g1eng/httpfilter/README.md

 This project is a proposal for generic access control wrapper mechanism on golang-based web applications.

 ## ToDo

-* ensure that basic auth has valid behavior
-* hardening on local session storage
+* hardening on local session storage (and planning to import external popular session management mechanisms)
 * redis token caching

 ## DOCUMENTATION